NodirbekMirzaaxmedov/NodirbekMirzaaxmedov/README.md

  <br />
  Im learning software development.
 Now Im just Front - end Developer but thats not all and the future I wanna knows back-end type or something Android ,Ios.
 So I need work now  if you have somework about Front-end .
-I think im ready for Front-end now.
+I guees im ready for be intern now.

  <br />